gkremling/gkremling.github.io/_pages/teaching.md

 ---

 In the following courses, I served as a teaching assistant, organizing and leading the exercise classes.
 Additionally, I occasionally assisted with grading homework and exams.

+**Introduction to Mathematical Thinking and Methods**\
+Undergraduate course at UHH, Fall 2025

 **Functional Analysis**\
 Graduate Course at FHA, Fall 2024